Alcohol Abuse and Dependence Information, Adult

 Work with a therapist and a chemical dependency counselor.

-Consider joining a support group for people who struggle with alcohol abuse and dependence.
+Consider joining a support group for people who struggle with alcohol misuse and dependence.

 Where to find support